• About Alley

 #21 Program the thermostat to your liking

-Everyone has their temperature preferences and I am sure the previous homeowners were different than yours.
+Everyone has their temperature preferences, and I am sure the previous homeowners were different than yours.
 Spend some time learning your thermostat settings and set them up the way you want!

 #22 Install better house numbers

-One of the first things we did when moving into our home was install new house numbers.
+One of the first things we did when moving into our home was to install new house numbers.
 We wanted to customize the front of our house with them.
 Plus, we got matte black ones so that delivery drivers and family could easily recognize which house was ours!

 #23 Replace all light bulbs (trust me)